 The JCCC Career Development Center can help F-1 students with all aspects of career development, including career exploration, résumé and cover letter writing, internships, and job searches.
 If you are planning to look for a job on campus or employment related to OPT or CPT, be sure you understand work regulations and requirements for F-1 students by consulting an IISS Advisor, as unauthorized employment can seriously impact your status.

 Even if you did not earn any income, if you were physically in the US on F or J status anytime between Jan.
 1 – Dec.
-31, 2023, you’re obligated to file a Form 8843 with the IRS (the Internal Revenue Service, or ‘IRS’, are the US tax authorities).
+31 of the tax year, you’re obligated to file a Form 8843 with the IRS (the Internal Revenue Service, or ‘IRS’, are the US tax authorities).

 Meanwhile, if you earned any taxable US source income, you may need to file a federal tax return with the IRS.
 Depending on your individual circumstances, you may also need to file a state tax return(s).